Some Lessons From Church History

 “Everybody sought membership in the church, and nearly everybody was received.
 Both good and bad, sincere seekers after God and hypocritical seekers after gain, rushed into the communion.”

-In recent years much emphasis has been given to booming attendance drives in competition with denominational groups, with little stress on straight-forward, soul-shaking Bible teaching.
+In recent years, much emphasis has been given to compete with denominational groups, with greater emphasis on numbers and less on straight-forward, soul-shaking Bible teaching.

-Have we become so enamored with quantity that we are but little concerned with quality?
+Have we become so enamored with quantity that we are unconcerned with quality?
 We must remember that it is possible to be “strong in the land, but not for truth” (Jer.
 9:3).

 Hurlbut further observes,